 HVT Designation and Continuous Harassment

 I was effectively treated as an HVT — High-Value Target.
-This resulted in continuous law-enforcement harassment without new crimes: surveillance, repeated contacts, intimidation, and pressure.
+This resulted in continuous law-enforcement harassment without new crimes: surveillance, repeated contacts, intimidation, pressure, and digital interference.

 The purpose of harassment is not prosecution.
 It is compliance.